 Accidental death coverage

 Accidental death coverage applies to exceptional circumstances that lead to the death of the insured.
 Examples of exceptional circumstances may include:

 - Traffic and other accidents

-- Exposure to natural elements (e.g. extreme temperatures, environmental conditions or dangerous substances)
+- Exposure to natural elements (e.g., extreme temperatures, environmental conditions or dangerous substances)

 Each insurance provider has a list of exclusions for its AD&D policy coverage.
 It’s common for the list of exclusions to include events like suicide, death from illness or natural causes, injuries from war and overdosing on toxic substances.

-Do I still need other insurance coverage?
+Do I need both life insurance and AD&D?

 An AD&D policy can be purchased as a standalone policy or may be offered as a rider on your existing life or health insurance policy.
 However, it should not be considered a replacement for either.
 While the extra coverage from an AD&D policy provides some peace of mind, this type of policy only covers you in the event of an accident.

 Too often, a sudden accident can leave a family in a financial bind.
 An AD&D policy can help protect your family’s finances.
 Claim your complimentary AD&D policy as a member of LGFCU.